-Trimble's online 3D Warehouseprovides a wide variety of symbols such as furniture, accessories, musical instruments, electronics, people, animals, vehicles, plants, fixtures, appliances, and more.
+Sketchup's online 3D Warehouseprovides a wide variety of symbols such as furniture, accessories, musical instruments, electronics, people, animals, vehicles, plants, fixtures, appliances, and more.

-Note: If you're using an older version of Home Designer, you may not be able to import the most recent version of an .SKP file from this source.
+Note: If you're using an older version of Home Designer, you may not be able to import the most recent version of an .skp file from this source.
 Consider downloading an older version if one is available.

 Once the file has been saved onto your computer, you are ready to bring it into your Home Designer plan.